omni-network/omni/docs/content/operate/faq.md

 - X-chain rewards and penalties
 - **\$ETH** Restaking: validators can opt into receiving restaked **\$ETH** delegations, pending Eigenlayer slashing.
 - Permissionless validator registration: anyone can register, and collect delegations to be included in the active set.

+### Does Halo support HSMs, TKMS or Horcrux?
+As mentioned [above](#what-are-the-validation-duties-of-a-validator), Halo validators have two duties to perform.
+The interface used by external signer services like HSMs, TKMS or Horcrux only supports standard CometBFT signatures, it doesn't support Omni XChain votes and attestations.

+Halo therefore only supports simple `priv_validator_key.json` private key files for signing both CometBFT and XChain votes.